 It is, in fact blue.
 It feels very similar to Deep Blue when you put it on.

-Both oils worked really well with muscle soreness.
+Both oils worked really well with aching muscles.
 And actually, with my trials, I actually liked the True Blue better than Deep Blue.
-AND, for just muscle pain (vs workout pain) I found Pain Ease to be awesome.
+AND, for just painfully sore muscles (vs workout pain) I found Pain Ease to be awesome.
 I was a big fan.

 That all being said.
 I got some oils from them last time that seemed “off” — they smelled funny and were very thick.
 I feel like their quality control isn’t great.